CMCedricM/fetch-adoption/README.md

 This is a Next.js project bootstrapped withe create-next-app

 This project is my implentation of the Fetch Front End Take-Home Exercise.
 This project uses custom made components, modals, along with hooks and is implemented using typescript.
-This site also features a mobile view (must enable third party cookies for mobile devices)
+A mobile view is also implemented (must enable third party cookies for mobile devices),

 This site can be viewed and tested at this link: https://fetch-adoption-cedric.netlify.app/